dkristia/mikaelkristiansson.github.io/src/sections/about.md

 ## About Me

-My name is Mikael and Im located in <span class="underline decoration-dotted">Sweden</span>.
+My name is Mikael and I'm located in <span class="underline decoration-dotted">Sweden</span>.
 I started my coding journey at University where I studied Java, Flash (AS2), SQL, UML and HTML.
-This lead to my first work experience as a developer where I got to work with Flash and creating school material for interactive whiteboards.
+This led to my first work experience as a developer where I got to work with Flash and creating school material for interactive whiteboards.
-Then <span class="t-yellow">Flash</span> died out and html5 was the new thing aligned with <span class="t-red">Angular</span> launched.
+Then <span class="t-yellow">Flash</span> died out and HTML5 was the new thing aligned with <span class="t-red">Angular</span>'s launch.
 I worked with Angular for 2 years, then I found <span class="t-blue">React</span> with <span class="t-pink">Redux</span> which was revolutionary.
 Since then I've been deep into React and recently I've learned to love <span class="t-orange">Svelte</span> as well ♥️.
 <br />
-Technologies Im comfortable working with:
+Technologies I'm comfortable working with:

 <ul class="two-col">
     <li>React</li>